 People who live in northern latitudes or areas of high pollution, work at night and stay home during the day, or are homebound should aim to consume extra vitamin D from food sources whenever possible.
 Infants who are exclusively breast-fed need a vitamin D supplement, especially if they are dark-skinned or have minimal sun exposure.
 The American Academy of Pediatrics recommends that all breastfed infants receive 400 IU per day of an oral vitamin D supplement; drops made specifically for babies are available.

-Although vitamin D supplements are can be taken, it is best to obtain any vitamin or mineral through natural sources wherever possible.
+Although vitamin D supplements can be taken, it is best to obtain any vitamin or mineral through natural sources wherever possible.

 Symptoms of vitamin D deficiency